 The jobs displayed in the right pane depend on the server group folder selected in the left pane.
 Every job for each server in your console session is displayed when the Jobs on All Servers group is selected.
-If you have created and populated server groups (see Managing servers on page 33), then only the jobs associated with the server or target servers in that server group will be displayed in the right pane.
+If you have created and populated server groups (see Managing servers on page 34), then only the jobs associated with the server or target servers in that server group will be displayed in the right pane.

-In a cluster environment, when a SQL job is stopped, the DTJobStatus resource (because of resource dependencies) will prevent the SQL application from coming online on the source while the target is unavailable.
+When a SQL cluster job is stopped, the DTJobStatus resource will prevent the SQL application from coming online on the source while the target is unavailable because of resource dependencies.
 If you need to override these dependencies in order to bring the SQL application online, you can enable the Override Dependencies option on the Parameters tab of the DTJobStatus resource in Failover Cluster Manager.

-- Overview job information displayed in the top right pane on page 236 - Detailed job information displayed in the bottom right pane on page 239 - Job controls on page 241
+- Overview job information displayed in the top right pane on page 285 - Detailed job information displayed in the bottom right pane on page 288 - Job controls on page 290